 After registration, any changes in a student's enrollment must be arranged through the Registrar's Office.
-No changes are permitted in enrollment or academic status after stated deadlines except by deadlines except by permission of the instructor and approval of the student's academic advisor and the Dean.
+No changes are permitted in enrollment or academic status after stated deadlines except by permission of the instructor and approval of the student's academic adviser and the Dean.